ElektraInitiative/libelektra/doc/dev/kdb-operations.md

 - Creating a mountpoint for `/elektra` or below in _any namespace_ is forbidden.
   This section of the KDB is reserved for Elektra's own config.
-- `system:/elektra/mountpoints`, `user:/elektra/mountpoints` and `dir:/elektra/mountpoints` are all required for the bootstrap process and use a hardcoded backend.
+- `system:/elektra/mountpoints`, `user:/elektra/mountpoints` and `dir:/elektra/mountpoints` are all required for the bootstrap process and use a hard coded backend.
   The backends are implemented by a standard file-based backend plugin that is defined at compile-time of `libelektra-kdb`.
-- `system:/elektra/version` and `system:/elektra/modules` will always use hardcoded read-only backends containing information about this Elektra installation.
+- `system:/elektra/version` and `system:/elektra/modules` will always use hard coded read-only backends containing information about this Elektra installation.
   The backends are implemented by special purpose backend plugins.

 ## `get` Operation